 Spacelines from the Far Out is about $15.
 If you want to support Coffeenauts, that’s cool, and I advise to try it out if it looks like something in your wheelhouse.
 For a comparison, my buddy and I beat the game twice along with doing some other shenanigans.
 Shenanigans which involved blowing up our ship 5 times for an achievement.
 Doing all of that still only has me clocked at 7 hours total playtime.
 That means Spacelines from the Far Out is relatively short.

 Victory in Spacelines from the Far Out

-One key victory Spaceliners from the Far Out does have for the $15 range is the crossplay multiplayer.
+One key victory Spacelines from the Far Out does have for the $15 range is the crossplay multiplayer.
 I was on Xbox Series X and able to play with Scruffy who plays on PC.
 Having a bit of silliness with friends does add a little extra value to the experience.
 As fun as it was, right now there just isn’t enough content to keep me interested in playing after beating the game twice.
-And that’s totally okay, Coffeenauts!
-You have done a great job with what you set out to accomplish.
+And that’s totally okay!
+These indie devs have done a great job with what they set out to accomplish.
 I hope to see the team continue to follow their passions and create awesome games for me to play in the future!